 The day my mother died.
-It was the most important day of my life other than my daughter being born, which is January 27th.
+The most important day of my life other than my daughter being born, which is January 27th.

 Does January 23rd have any other significance?

-It was a day that changed the way I thought about the world.
+No, I mean it was a like a day that changed the way I thought about the world.

 She died before I’d done anything, but she already knew.

 She had no doubts about doing whatever I wanted to do.
 She was very confident and supportive and believing.

 And she died on January 23rd?